 - The website is easy to navigate.

-- All company information such as locations and phone numbers are up to date.
+- All company information, such as locations and phone numbers, is up to date.

 - That you are using H1, H2, and H3 tags on each page.

 - Your website is easy for a search engine to read and navigate through.

 - And that you constantly publish fresh, high-quality, relevant content through blog posts, articles, or videos.

 If your target market is split into segments, an influencer is likely already marketing to one or more of those segments.